jorkey/service-lifecycle-platform/readme.md

 - _distributionDir_ - distribution server working directory
 - _distribution_ - distribution server name

-Installation and updating is performed by vm-update scripts from the distribution server for which the assembly is performed.
+Installation and updating is performed by update-services scripts from the distribution server for which the assembly is performed.

 ### Distribution server install